jamestcorley/jamestcorley.github.io/index.md

 - [Resume](resume.md): My professional experience and skills.
 - [Contact](contact.md): Get in touch.

-Buildig, exploring, and improving, one step at a time.
+Building, exploring, and improving, one step at a time.